Charles Lindbergh: Orteig Prize

 award for the first successful nonstop transatlantic flight specifically between New York City and Paris within five years after its establishment.
 When that time limit lapsed in 1924 without a serious attempt, Orteig renewed the offer for another five years, this time attracting a number of well-known, highly experienced, and well-financed contenders—none of whom were successful.
 On September 21, 1926, World War I French flying ace René Fonck's Sikorsky S-35 crashed on takeoff from Roosevelt Field in New York, killing crew members Jacob Islamoff and Charles Clavier.
-U.S. Naval aviators Noel Davis and Stanton H. Wooster were killed at Langley Field, Virginia, on April 26, 1927, while testing their Keystone Pathfinder.
-On May 8, French war heroes Charles Nungesser and François Coli departed Paris – Le Bourget Airport in the Levasseur PL 8 seaplane L'Oiseau Blanc; they disappeared somewhere in the Atlantic after last being seen crossing the west coast of Ireland.
+Similarly, U.S. Naval aviators Noel Davis and Stanton H. Wooster were killed at Langley Field, Virginia, on April 26, 1927, while testing their Keystone Pathfinder.
+On May 8, French war heroes Charles Nungesser and François Coli departed Paris–Le Bourget Airport in their Levasseur PL 8 seaplane, L'Oiseau Blanc, but disappeared and presumably died en route, after their plane was last seen flying above Carrigaholt on the western coast of Ireland.

 The specific event that inspired Lindbergh to attempt the flight was René Fonck's September 1926 failure.
 Reading of Fonck's crash, Lindbergh decided that "a nonstop flight between New York and Paris would be less hazardous than flying mail for a single winter."
 He soon "discussed his idea with St. Louis businessmen and aviation supporters" and began to gather resources, making "several inquiries" with airplane manufacturers.